-- From the information on the course Applications of Psychology, it seems that the practical and theoretical studies are interconnected.
-However, the course does not involve practical training.
-Instead, a series of meetings are organized.
-A concern of the committee is that the practical training to achieve the learning outcomes is all based on meetings and case studies and there isn't any contact with an institution, nor any simulations of different scenarios to tackle the practicum virtually.
-The university has different labs and even a Simulation room, but they are mainly used for medical programmes (any of the Psychology courses have included them in their planning).
-The committee would suggest to include any of those approaches (F2F practicum or simulation practices (students could even use the simulation room remotely) to guarantee the learning outcomes planned in the curriculum.
-Scientific collaborators, especially those who work in practice part-time, can also play a role in enhancing the practical skills training in the program. - Marking is done by one member of staff.
+- The program has a strong theoretical focus.
+However, given the focus on child and adolescent mental health, it is to be expected that many of the students will have a profound interest in clinical practice and will also go/return to clinical practice after obtaining the master's degree.
+For this group, it might be interesting to be allowed to do a master's thesis with a more pronounced clinical focus, e.g., a thesis in which a clinical intervention or a school prevention program is developed or evaluated. - Even in a program with a strong theoretical focus, it is important that graduates have enough training on skills development (communication, empathy,...).
+Maybe some optimisations in this respect are possible. - It seems that they are two types of opposite modalities (teleconferences to "deliver knowledge" and discussion sessions) while they can and should be more interrelated to guarantee students scaffolding and therefore learning.
+It may need specific coordination in order to guarantee that this approach is part of the whole programme. - Marking will be done by one member of staff.
 It would be advisable that a small percentage could be double marked.
 It would have been good if some samples of feedback forms would have been presented, as well as an overview of quality of feedback and consistency among markers.
 Also it would be good to provide more information on assessment/marking criteria so that students get to know why they got the marks they got and how to improve in the future.
-Monitoring stats on grades/marks over years and among modules would be helpful to safeguard norm constancy in evaluation. - In the general information for the accreditation of the programme it is mentioned that continuous-formative assessment and feedback are provided to the students regularly.
+Monitoring stats on grades/marks over years and among modules will be helpful to safeguard norm constancy in evaluation.

+- Some assessments using multiple choice questions are planned.
+It would be good to improve the psychometric quality of this type of exams, e.g. by using correction for guessing, performing item analysis etc. The staff might benefit from expertise and software that have already been developed in other schools (e.g. the Medical School). - In the general information for the accreditation of the programme it is mentioned that continuous-formative assessment and feedback will be provided to the students regularly.
 However there is no evidence of how feedback to assignments in the courses is planned and provided.
-We suggest that if continuous formative assessment wants to be guaranteed it is necessary to plan and provide to the students when the feedback will be provided for each assignment and what is expected from the students to do with it in order that it becomes really formative. - Self- assessment activities defined in each study guide are mainly individual and there are some assignments that students can choose to perform individually or in groups.
+We suggest that if continuous formative assessment wants to be guaranteed it is necessary to plan and provide to the students when the feedback will be provided for each assignment and what is expected from the students to do with it in order that it becomes really formative.
+Given the small number of students expected, the committee strongly recommends to put more effort in the continuous assessment than in the final examination (even with a 50%-50% distribution). - Self-assessment activities defined in each study guide are mainly individual and there are some assignments that students can choose to perform individually or in groups.
 Also, group Consultation Meetings are planned.
 There are two areas of improvement here: 1) to include the assessment criteria in the study guides specifically for the assignments (what do students need to take into account?
 2) to include details of the feedback for the assignments (when it will be provided and what it is expected from the students?).